Online, Augmented Memorial to the Jews Deported from France

 - Cartography of Deported Children in Paris and France

-- AMEJD, Associations for the Memory of Deported Jewish Children
+- AMEJD, Associations for the Memory of Deported Jewish Children in France

 - Dokumentationsarchiv des österreichischen Widerstandes, Austrian Victims of the Holocaust